newle/newle.github.io/14bc kendar‘s Language School.md

 A mailbag from a single sender addressed to on recipient, as the name suggests, is for delivering a bag of printed matter.

-There was however a need for food to be carried from the bowl to the mouth , and chopsticks came along to meet that need.
+There was, however, a need for food to be carried from the bowl to the mouth , and chopsticks came along to meet that need.

+I am going to Hawaii next week, So I have to go and exchange some yen or dollars at a bank.

+At the risk of sticking my neck out .
+I think that if we do that, we're making a big, big mistake.

+The command of communication skill of multiple languages is essential to any company to providing goods and services on the world market.